-For example, in Maryland (where medical marijuana is legal), contenders for cannabis licenses were ranking by Towson University’s Regional Economic Studies Institute, which was hired by the State to review and rank license applications and applicants based on specific criteria.
-After the Institute Released its rankings after many months of review and consideration, the Maryland Medical Cannabis Commission, the government body charged with officially approving applicants for licenses, revised the rankings over the course of two days, inexplicably disregarding their own rules and stated ranking criteria amid allegations of corruption and back-door deals with, and investments in lower-ranked applicants by, Maryland legislators and other officials.
+For example, in Maryland (where medical marijuana is legal), contenders for cannabis licenses were ranked by Towson University’s Regional Economic Studies Institute, which was hired by the State to review and rank license applications and applicants based on specific criteria.
+After the Institute finally released its rankings, the Maryland Medical Cannabis Commission, the government body charged with officially approving applicants for licenses, revised the rankings over the course of two days, inexplicably disregarding their own rules and ranking criteria amid allegations of corruption and back-door deals with, and investments in lower-ranked applicants by, Maryland legislators and other officials.
 The State ultimately issued additional licenses that had been originally authorized by the Legislature to end a lawsuit brought by applicants bumped off the highest spots by the Commission, leaving Maryland’s licensing process as one of the more farcical so far conducted, and an example to avoid for later states.

 Another thing to consider with limited license availability: it can create monopoly issues, as many dispensaries, growers, processors, etc. have exclusive relationships with each other.
 Thus, an independent dispensary may have a shortage of product relative to a dispensary already affiliated with a grower, especially because licenses for growers are often in extremely short supply.

 Related to licensing, the issue of racial disparity plays a role in access to the cannabis industry as well.
-In Maryland’s case, as well as in other states, there have been accusations of discrimination and underrepresentation of racial minorities in the licensing process.
+In Maryland’s case, as well as in other states, there have been accusations of discrimination and underrepresentation of racial minorities in the licensing process of cannabis startups

 Part of this reflects a deeper issue.
 States generally will not issue licenses or permit cannabis-related operations to people with drug-related criminal records.
 As ACLU statistics show, African Americans are 3.7 times more likely to have a criminal record for marijuana possession than white Americans – despite much more similar rates of use – thereby precluding many from the industry from square one.